sienelie/Create-with-Code-Prototype-5/README.md

 There is a UI element for score on the screen;
 The player’s score is tracked and displayed by the score text when hit a target;
 There are particle explosions when the player gets an object;
-A functional Game Over screen with a Restart button When the Restart button is clicked, the game resets Title screen that lets the user start the game Difficulty selection that affects spawn rate
+A functional Game Over screen with a Restart button;
+When the Restart button is clicked, the game resets;
+Title screen that lets the user start the game;
+Difficulty selection that affects spawn rate;

 Skills:
 2D View;